ZeyuMiao97/Complex-InversE/README.md

-# ED-SimplE
+# Complex-InversE
 a Novel Approach for Knowledge Graph Link Prediction in Complex Space
 # Summary
-This software can be used to reproduce the results in our "ED-SimplE:a Novel Approach for Knowledge Graph Link Prediction in Complex Space" paper.
-It can be also used to learn `ED-SimplE` models for other datasets.
+This software can be used to reproduce the results in our "Complex-InversE: Improving Bilinear Knowledge Graph Embeddings by Mapping into Complex Space" paper.
+It can be also used to learn `Complex-InversE` models for other datasets.
 The software can be also used as a framework to implement new tensor factorization models (implementations for `TransE` , `ComplEx` and `SimplE` are included as two examples).
 # Dependencies
 * `Python` version 2.7
 * `Numpy` version 1.13.1